msadowski/weeklyrobotics/about.md

 ---
 layout: page
-title: About Monochrome
+title: About Weekly Robotics
-description: This page describes monochrome.
+description: Weekly Robotics - your robotics content delivered to you every week.
 ---

-## About
+# About
 Monochrome is a minimal, responsive theme created for Jekyll.
 The goal of Monochrome is to provide a ready to use, plug and play theme for those who want to set up a blog, and focus solely on the content.

 ## Features